- Close to 800 000 people die due to suicide every year.

 - For every suicide there are many more people who attempt suicide every year.
 A prior suicide attempt is the single most important risk factor for suicide in the general population.

 - Suicide is the second leading cause of death among 15–29-year-olds.

 - 78% of global suicides occur in low- and middle-income countries.

 - Ingestion of pesticide, hanging and firearms are among the most common methods of suicide globally.

-Every year more than 800 000 people take their own life and there are many more people who attempt suicide.
+Every year close to 800 000 people take their own life and there are many more people who attempt suicide.
 Every suicide is a tragedy that affects families, communities and entire countries and has long-lasting effects on the people left behind.
-Suicide occurs throughout the lifespan and was the second leading cause of death among 15–29-year-olds globally in 2012.
+Suicide occurs throughout the lifespan and was the second leading cause of death among 15–29-year-olds globally in 2015.

 Suicide does not just occur in high-income countries, but is a global phenomenon in all regions of the world.
-In fact, 75% of global suicides occurred in low- and middle-income countries in 2012.
+In fact, over 78% of global suicides occurred in low- and middle-income countries in 2015.